strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 The build requires `bash` version 4+ which is not shipped Mac OS but can be installed via homebrew.
 You can run `brew install bash` to install a compatible version of `bash`.
 If you wish to change the default shell to the updated bash run `sudo bash -c 'echo /usr/local/bin/bash >> /etc/shells'` and `chsh -s /usr/local/bin/bash`

+The `mvn` tool might install the latest version of openJDK during the brew install.
+For builds on Mac OS to succeed, openJDK version 11 needs to be installed.
+This can be done by running `brew install openjdk@11`.
+For maven to read the new Java version, you will need to edit the `~/.mavenrc` file and paste the following line `export JAVA_HOME=/Library/Java/JavaVirtualMachines/openjdk-11.jdk/Contents/Home`.

+You may come across an issue of linking from the above step.
+To solve this run this command `sudo ln -sfn /usr/local/opt/openjdk@11/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk-11.jdk`.
+If this throws an error that it cannot find the file or directory, navigate into `/Library/Java/` (or how ever deep you can) and create a new folder named `JavaVirtualMachines` followed by creating a file named `openjdk-11.jdk`.
+The folder structure after everything is said and done should look like `/Library/Java/JavaVirtualMachines/openjdk-11.jdk`.
+After doing that run the command at the beginning again and this should link the file and allow you to use maven with openJDK version 11.

 ### Kubernetes or OpenShift Cluster

 In order to run the integration tests and test any changes made to the operators you will need a functioning Kubernetes or OpenShift cluster.
 This can be a remote cluster or a local development cluster.